salesforce/lwc-rfcs/text/0110-dynamic-components.md

 **Dynamic instantiation**: creation of a new component instance where the underlying component constructor is not known until runtime.

-**string-literal dynamic import**: a dynamic import which uses a static string-literal to reference another module.
+**String-literal dynamic import**: a dynamic import which uses a static string-literal to reference another module.
 This category of dynamic imports is statically analyzable.

-**variable dynamic import**: a dynamic import which uses Javascript to create the component string parameter to pass into the import function.
+**Variable dynamic import**: a dynamic import which uses Javascript to create the component string parameter to pass into the import function.

 **Code splitting:** Capability to split the code base in multiple bundles, that can be loaded on demand